Leopold Museum: Nazi-looted art

-The Leopold Museum has been involved in numerous controversies concerning Nazi looted art.
+The Leopold Museum has been involved in numerous controversies concerning Nazi-looted art.
 In 1997, a New York Times profile of Leopold described him as a "too passionate" collector, whose tough tactics had led him to keep Nazi looted art, including Schiele's Portrait of Wally, which had belonged to the Jewish art dealer Lea Bondi Jaray.
 After many dramatic court actions, a settlement was finally reached after Dr. Leopold's death.
 “Leopold knew the painting was stolen,” art lawyer Nicolas O’Donnell explained, “He had always known it.
 With his arrogance and pride out of the way, a real negotiation was possible.”

 In 2008, Austria's Green Party and the Israelitische Kultusgemeinde (IKG) publicly accused the museum of "holding art that was stolen by Nazis from Jewish owners" alleging that Houses on the Lake, 1914, by Egon Schiele, had been "stolen by the Nazis from Jewish owner Jenny Steiner".

-In June 2011, the museum reached a settlement with the heirs of Moriz Eisler, an art collector and businessman concerning works by 19th-century Austrian artist Anton Romako.
-In 2016 the museum reached a settlement concerning five works by Schiele with the heirs of Karl Maylaender, who died after being deported to a labor camp during World War Two.
+In June 2011, the museum reached a settlement with the heirs of Moriz Eisler, an art collector and businessman for the paintings “Greillenstein Castle” and “Countess Kuefstein at the Easel,” by 19th-century Austrian artist Anton Romako.
+In 2016, after fighting against restitution for "nearly twenty years", the museum reached a settlement concerning five works by Schiele with the heirs of Karl Maylaender, who died after being deported to a labor camp during World War Two.
 In November 2023 the heirs of Fritz Grünbaum filed a lawsuit against the museum demanding the restitution of Schiele's Dead City III, Self-Portrait With Grimace (1910), Standing Man in Red Shawl (1913), Seated Girl With Yellow Cloth (1913) and Standing Girl With Orange Stockings (1914).
 Grünbaum, a Jewish cabaret artist and art collector, was murdered in the Holocaust, as was his wife.